What is a bear market?

 On the other hand, you may feel it's prudent to be more conservative.
 While it may not be a good idea to sell off high-risk assets and lock in losses (unless necessary), you may feel that taking a more conservative approach is better suited to your risk appetite.

-For more advice on what to do in the current bear market, you can read this Canstar guide: What To Do When the Stock Market Goes Down.
+For more advice on what to do in a bear market, read Canstar's guide What To Do When the Stock Market Goes Down.

 Dollar cost averaging